thao786/autotest/README.md

 Thao:
-- cant delete test when it is being ran
 - script cannot detect enter key
-- script to sync database

 - better user exprience when running test: show all warnings.
 Ex: we use window name to determine tabs. messing with it while using multiple tabs results in disasters